Cefuroxime

 Cefuroxime, sold under the brand name Zinacef among others, is a second-generation cephalosporin antibiotic used to treat and prevent a number of bacterial infections.
 These include pneumonia, meningitis, otitis media, sepsis, urinary tract infections, and Lyme disease.
 It is used by mouth or by injection into a vein or muscle.

 Common side effects include nausea, diarrhea, allergic reactions, and pain at the site of injection.
-Serious side effects may include Clostridium difficile infection, anaphylaxis, and Stevens–Johnson syndrome.
+Serious side effects may include Clostridioides difficile infection, anaphylaxis, and Stevens–Johnson syndrome.
 Use in pregnancy and breastfeeding is believed to be safe.
 It is a second-generation cephalosporin and works by interfering with a bacteria's ability to make a cell wall resulting in its death.

-Cefuroxime was patented in 1971, and approved for medical use in 1977.
+Cefuroxime was patented in 1971 and approved for medical use in 1977.
 It is on the World Health Organization's List of Essential Medicines.
-In 2020, it was the 325th most commonly prescribed medication in the United States, with more than 800thousand prescriptions.
+In 2023, it was the 279th most commonly prescribed medication in the United States, with more than 700,000 prescriptions.